Happiness-Haengbok-Chung/Happiness-Haengbok-Chung.github.io/index.md

 ## About Me

 I am an MCS student at the University of Illinois at Urbana-Champaign (UIUC).
-I received an M.S. in Artificial Intelligence from Seoul National University (SNU), where I was advised by Prof. Jae Sung Lee.
-After graduation, I worked as a post-master's researcher at SNU under the guidance of Prof. Bohyung Han.
-I earned my B.S. in Computer Science from Ewha Womans University.
-During my undergraduate Capstone Design Project, I received advising from Prof. Hieonn Kim and Dongbo Min.
-I also completed a research internship at KAIST, working under Prof. Jong Chul Ye.
+I received an M.S. in Artificial Intelligence from Seoul National University (SNU), advised by Prof. Jae Sung Lee.
+After completing my M.S., I continued my research at SNU as a post-master’s researcher under the guidance of Prof. Bohyung Han.
+I hold a B.S. in Computer Science from Ewha Womans University, where I worked on a Capstone Design Project advised by Prof. Hieonn Kim and Prof. Dongbo Min.
+I also completed a research internship at KAIST under the supervision of Prof. Jong Chul Ye.

 ## Research Interests

 - **Multi-Modal Generation:** Video Editing, Multi-Modal Large Language Model (MLLM)
 - **Learning Paradigm:** Federated Learning
-- **Explainablility:** Saliency Map
+- **Explainability:** Saliency Map
-- **Medical Apllication**: Neclear Medicine, X-ray
+- **Medical Application**: Nuclear Medicine, X-ray

 ## News
 - **[Sep.
-2025]** I am joining UIUC as an MCS student!
+2025]** Will join UIUC as an MCS student!
 - **[Jan.
 2025]** Our paper about Federated Learning is accepted to Neurocomputing.
 - **[Sep.
 2024]** One paper Federated Learning is accepted to Scientific Reports.